 Learning experiences are designed to ensure students develop their thinking skills.
 Students not only remember and understand concepts, they are encouraged to apply, analyse, evaluate and design as part of the learning journey.

-Congratulations to our Year 12 2014 graduates on their outstanding academic achievements and their successful endeavours across a diverse range of cultural, community and sporting arenas.
-Five of our Year 12 2014 graduates achieved the pinnacle of academic success with an OP 1; 32% achieved in the OP 1 – 5 range and 95% achieved in the OP 1 – 15 range.
+Congratulations to our Year 12 2016 graduates on their outstanding academic achievements and their successful endeavours across a diverse range of cultural, community and sporting arenas.

-At SCGS we are focussed on developing a mindset for the future and our goal is for each and every Year 12 graduate to be working or studying towards a career that not only values their talents but for which they have real passion and purpose.
+At SCGS we are focussed on developing a mindset for the future and our goal is for each and every Year 12 student who completes their academic journey at Grammar to be working or studying towards a career that not only values their talents, but for which they have real passion and purpose.